New Orleans begins controversial removal of Confederate monuments

 The Battle of Liberty Place monument was erected in 1891 to mark a deadly fight between members of the "Crescent City White League" -- a group opposed to the city's biracial police force and state militia after the Civil War -- and officers from that police force.

-A few hours before sunrise Monday, the obelisk was slowly taken apart as supporters and opponents of the action gathered nearby amid a strong police presence.
+A few hours before sunrise Monday, the obelisk -- located not far from Canal Street, near the Audubon Aquarium of the Americas -- was slowly taken apart as supporters and opponents of the action gathered nearby amid a strong police presence.

 The event incited cheers and applause from some people in the crowd while others engaged in heated discussions.